cglacet/aiohttp-sessions-helpers/README.md

     results = await asyncio.gather(*[ maths.get_square(v) for v in values ])
     return web.json_response({ 'values':values, 'results':results })
 ```
-In this case, no session is attached to the `maths` object, in this case every call to `get_square` will use a different session (which is as bad as it was with the old version of `MathRequests`).
-What you can do to avoid that is to explicitly open a "math session" which will make all `get_square` calls to use the same session (also, don't forget to close the session when you are done):
+In this case, no session is attached to the `maths` object and every call to `get_square` will use a different session (which is as bad as it was with the old version of `MathRequests`).
+What you can do to avoid that is to **explicitly open a "math session"** which will make all `get_square` calls to use the same session (also, don't forget to close the session when you are done):
 ```python
 @routes.get('/maths')
 async def index(request):